fr-ser/grafana-sqlite-datasource/README.md

 ## Support for Time Formatted Columns

 SQLite has no native "time" format.
-It actually relies on strings and numbers.
+It relies on strings and numbers for time and dates.
 Since especially for time series Grafana expects an actual time type, however, the plugin provides a way to infer a real timestamp.
 This can be set in the query editor by providing the name of the column, which should be reformatted to a timestamp.

 The plugin supports two different inputs that can be converted to a "time" depending on the type of the value in the column, that should be formatted as "time":